ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 ## Quick Facts Comparison Table

-This is just a quick overview showing the main differences between the 2 projects: the detailed analysis is below.
+This is just a quick overview showing the main differences between the 2 projects.

 {% slim comparison_table.slim %}